Letter from Camp Borden: Production

 Typical of the NFB's Canada Carries On series of morale-boosting propaganda short films, Letter from Camp Borden was made in cooperation with the Director of Public Information, Herbert Lash.
 Using the format of John Grierson's "creative treatment of actuality", the film relied heavily on the work of the Audio Pictures studio, based in Toronto to chronicle the arrival, training and extracurricular activities of the recruits in Camp Borden.
 Working with sound editing by Ross Robinson, the Camp Borden material was edited by Alex Myers to provide a coherent story.

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Letter from Camp Borden.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+Greene was known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".